 By default, all backup types are included in the blackout window that is created at system level.

-The operations apply to the ones that you select and will not affect the hidden operations, such as Auxiliary copy.
+The operations apply to the ones that you select and will not affect the hidden operations.

 Under Do not run job, select the days, weeks, and times to include in the blackout window.